 If you’re after a shot at a 190" ram, you’ll want to stick with one of the units in the Breaks.
 If you just want the best opportunity at putting a Montana sheep tag in your pocket, consider applying for one of the four hunts available in the western end of the state.
 For 2022, hunts in units 124, 214, 340, and 422 will each be available for non-residents.
 On each of these hunts, beginning in late October, most of the rams will come down from their summer range in search of ewes.

 Montana is the only state that offers over-the-counter bighorn sheep tags.
-Hunters can choose from five units – 300, 303, 500, 501, and 502.
-These tags must be purchased or applied for by May 1st.
-The odds of harvesting a ram are typically around 5%, but every year, some lucky hunters take rams home.
-2020 was a great year for the unlimited area sheep hunters with 14 of them harvesting a ram.
+This year, hunters can choose from five units – 300, 303, 500, 501, and 502.
+The tags must be purchased or applied for by May 1st.
+The odds of harvesting a ram are typically around 2%, but every year, some lucky hunters take rams home.
+Last year, 11 hunters harvested rams in the unlimited areas.
 See the “Unlimited Bighorn Sheep” section for more information on all of the units and hunts.

-For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Bighorn Sheep in Montana including 3D Maps, Draw Odds, Consultations and much more.
+Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting bighorn sheep in Montana, including 3D Maps, Draw Odds, Consultations, and much more.
 Go on more hunts with better information!

-Search our database of Montana Bighorn Sheep opportunities.
+Search our database for Montana Bighorn Sheep opportunities.

 |Base Hunting License||$15|

 |Bow and Arrow License (required for all archery hunts)||$10|